Senzing/poc-viewer/README.md

 2. get 123 *(where 123 is one of the entity_ids returned by the search)*
 3. why 123 *(if entity 123 consists of multiple records)*
 4. compare 123,145 *(where 123 and 145 are two entity_ids you want to compare)*
-5. why 123,145 *(where 123 and 145 are two entity_ids you want to compare)*
+5. why 123,145 *(where 123 and 145 are two entity_ids you want to see why they did not resolve)*

+*Notes:*
-*Note: be sure to type "help why" to understand to colors and symbols a why report shows.*
+- Be sure to type "help why" to understand to colors and symbols a why report shows.
+- Use "scroll" immediately after any table that is cut off as screen wrapping has been turned off.
+This will allow you to see the entire table and pan left and right, up and down.

+**browsing statistics and examples ...**
+1. load /project/snapshots/snapshot1.json *(where snapshot1 is a file created by poc_snapshot.py)*
+2. dataSourceSummary *(when a list of the data sources and their statistics are desired)*
+3. dataSourceSummary customer duplicates *(to view a list of duplicate records in the customer data source)*
+4. Select (N)ext or (P)revious to move through the examples.
+5. Select (W)hy on any example you want more explanation for.
+6. Select (S)croll on any table that is cut off as screen wrapping has been turned off.
+7. Select (Q)uit to get out of the report.

+Final note: the auditSummary report is not publicly available.
+It provides a way to compare snapshots between runs.
+Please contact support if you desire this functionality.